jjfumero/jjfumero.github.io/_posts/2022-09-01-tornadovm-internals.md

 <p align="center">
 <img width="700" height="" src="https://raw.githubusercontent.com/jjfumero/jjfumero.github.io/master/files/blog/tornadovmInternals/TornadoVM-Internal-APIs2.png">
 </p>

+_Figure 2: Highlights of the path taken to represent an application that directly uses the TornadoVM internal APIs._

 To compile and execute Java code suitable for the target accelerator, we need two things: a) to compile the Java method to a GPU-friendly code (i.e., SPIR-V); and b) a way to reserve memory, allocate resources and launch kernels on the accelerator.
 In other words, we need a way to orchestrate the execution.
 Now, let’s explain each of those steps in more detail.